 Activities:

-Here are some scenarios that you may find yourself in during your career here at CM.
+Here are some scenarios that you may find yourself in during your career here at Carnegie Mellon.
 What Cluster resources would you use to make sure you are getting what you need?

-You are taking tatistics c.
-You have a homework assignment due and to complete itou are a Windows user.
-It’s Thursday at 1pm.
-When can you plan to access Minitab and complete your assignment?
+You are taking the Statistics course 36-201.
+You have a homework assignment due and need to use Minitab to complete it.
+You are a Windows user.
+It’s Thursday at 1pm and you want to complete the assignment before midnight.
+When and where can you plan to access Minitab and complete your assignment?

+What web resources did you need to make this decision?

+Maybe this is a multiple-choice question?

-Wh Clusters have Minitab?
+What Clusters have Minitab?

-Clusters Software Website Mockup
+Select all from a list of Clusters.

+What Clusters have Windows OS?

-Wh Clusters are available between now and ?
+What Clusters are available between now and midnight?

 Clusters Reservations Site Mockup